Tarzoon: Shame of the Jungle: Plot

 Shame and Flicka eventually make it to Bazonga's lair.
 Flicka is told to stay behind while Shame goes to get June.
 He has caught Bazonga's soldiers while they were on a practice drill.
 Shame is taken to Bazonga, who tries to convince Shame to join her side and rule the world with her.
 Shame says he only wants June, which enrages Bazonga.
 Shame runs off to find June, who is about to receive the scalp transplant from the bickering Charles of the Pits.
 Bazonga's soldiers try to stop Shame, which results in the blimp moving and main generator exploding, which sets the place on fire.
 Bazonga cannot escape from the fire in her office.
-Shame sees this and saves her by igniting the Emergency Fire Alarm, which sends out more of Bazonga's soldiers to cover themselves in condoms and dive inside Bazonga's vagina until she explodes.
+Shame sees this and saves her by igniting the Emergency Fire Alarm, which sends out more of Bazonga's soldiers to cover themselves in condoms and dive inside Bazonga's vagina until she explodes to death.
 One of the heads on the Charles of the Pits kills the other while in a heated conversation.
 Shocked by this, the other head sets June free.
 They try to escape, but the Charles of the Pits is killed by acid semen shooting all over the place.

 Shame eventually finds June, who keeps bickering to Shame while they find a way to escape the blimp, as it drills its way out of the cave and flies all around the jungle.
 The two find an emergency two-seated parachute, and spring out of the blimp, which finally crashes onto Bazonga's cave, destroying it forever.
 As June kisses Shame for his bravery, they both spot Stephanie Starlet, who becomes the leader of the Molar Men, and plans to conquer Hollywood.